Residential Realtor For Austin, TX Metro Area

 Tip 1.
 Sell Before You Buy

-Put your house on the market first, and have a contract on the home prior to signing a contract to purchase a new home.
+Put your house on the market first and have a contract on the home prior to signing a contract to purchase a new home.
 This is safer than buying prior to selling your current home.
 If you buy first, there is a strong possibility you will have 2 mortgage payments for a period of time.
 Prior and while your current home is on the market, look for a new home and become familiar with other neighborhoods.
 Goal here is to have 1-3 homes that you would be willing to purchase contingent on your current home closing.
-Another goal is to make 1 move; moving from your current home to your new home.
+Another goal is to make 1 move: moving from your current home to your new home.
 There are several techniques available that can make this feasible, but not always possible.
-Most buyers prefer being pressed to look for a house than selling a house.
+Most buyers prefer to look for a house than selling a house.
 If you desperately need to sell your home, you probably will lower the price, and make other concessions.
 You may lose thousands of dollars if you allow yourself into this situation.
 Worst case scenario, you probably would be renting for 1 or 2 months.
+Finally, there is another way to accomplish a dual transaction, buy/lease and then sell.
+Please contact me for details on how to buy/sell and reduce your stress.

 Tip 2.
 Professional Continuity